Worms Blast: BLAST mode

 When all letters are filled, BLAST mode begins.
-All the blocks on player's side of the screen vanish and targets begin to fall on parachutes.
+All the blocks on the player's side of the screen vanish, and targets begin to fall on parachutes.
 Shooting a target produces a Weapon Crate.
 BLAST mode lasts for approximately 30 seconds before the game continues as normal.
-During BLAST mode in Multiplayer mode the opponent can't attack with crate weapons and the wooden barrier doesn't open, but they can send the bazooka over the barrier.
+During BLAST mode in Multiplayer mode, the opponent can't attack with crate weapons, and the wooden barrier doesn't open, but they can send the bazooka over the barrier.

 BLAST mode was not included on the Game Boy Advance version of the game.

 Critical reception

 Critics from Nintendo Power dismissed Worms Blast as overly-difficult to the point of being unenjoyable; they claimed being a millimeter off on a shot could result in the player having to start over, and that the better stages were later in the game and thus required lots of practice overwhelming to novice players just to get to them.